iturdikulov/notes/Drawbox_community_-_Drawbox.md

 # Drawabox - learning the fundamentals of drawing

+My goal to follow Drawbox lessons is improving my [[visual_art]] and drawing skills.

 Site looks well-done and well-organized.
 It's even contain read the text feature, which help me as [[English]] learner.